Who Wants To Be A Millionaire?

 “Who wants to jump off a cliff?”

 Everything from the original show is here minus the real paper money – fifteen multiple-choice questions of varying difficulty, three lifelines, Regis Philbin and zero room for error.
 Get one answer wrong and you’re thrown off the show, and have to start anew.
-Along the road to the coveted one million dollar prize are two milestones that let you keep some dough in the event that you screw up on later questions, an option to leave and keep your previous earnings should you chicken out, and a scoreboard that lists your current winnings (but doesn’t keep score of past gaming sessions).
+Along the road to the coveted one million dollar prize are two milestones that let you keep some cash should you screw up on later questions, an option to walk away and keep your previous earnings, and a scoreboard that lists your current winnings (but doesn’t keep score of past gaming sessions).

 Most notable is evil wind-up toy Regis Philbin voicing the entire experience, delivering a constant stream of quips and random remarks as you progress.
-Also impressive is the way the game handles the Phone A Friend lifeline – instead of bothering one of your own friends, Regis calls up one of his equally disturbed pals who may or may not give you the correct answer.
-The ‘Ask the Audience’ lifeline is another interesting bit, with results taken from actual opinion polls conducted online.
+Also impressive is the way the game handles the Phone A Friend lifeline – instead of bothering one of your own friends, Regis calls up one of his equally disturbed pals who may or may not be of any help.
+The ‘Ask the Audience’ lifeline is another interesting bit, with results taken from actual online polls.
 Unfortunately, too much of what is asked here is outdated 90’s American pop-culture or just plain silly nonsense, with questions like: “According to Popsicle Industries, what’s the most popular brand of ice cream flavor available in the US?” raising my eyebrow highest.
 It’s not vanilla, by the way.

 Even in an age when you couldn’t look things up on Wikipedia, the chief concern here aren’t the questions themselves, but the frequency at which they start repeating after an hour of gameplay.
 The prolonged ‘Phone a Friend’ dialogues for each question might have been to blame for this (there’s a limit as to how much audio you can jam into one CD, and the voices here are top quality).
 There’s no way to filter out the uselessly outdated pop-culture questions either, making this game less about what you know and more about what you can memorize when the questions inevitably start repeating again and again.